efraimmgon/reframe-forms/README.md

     [:option {:value "Portugal"}]]
 ```

-To set default values for the inputs you must use re-frame to set a value to the location of the :name attribute of the input.
+To set default values for the inputs you must set the value to the location of the :name attribute of the input.
 For instance, in the previous example, if we want `select` to have "Portugal" as its default value, we must set the :country key somehow,

 ```clojure
 (rf/dispatch [:set [:user :country] #{"Portugal"}])